 Blogging is an amazing marketing tool.
 Plain and simple.
 As a freelance writer who specializes in creating blog content for fashion/beauty brands, I know this firsthand.

-With that being said, you might be wondering why I would stop thinking of my blog as a business if I have this knowledge.
+With that being said, you might be wondering why I would stop blogging as a business then

 It’s pretty simple actually, so let me explain.

 In my opinion, there are two types of blogs: